Harnessing creative play to turn the turmoil of procrastination into moments of delight.

 Additionally, the modal inputs have been simplified to three options: manual size adjustment, extensive color picker, and quick tag application.
 Positioned just above the slide-up keyboard, these features are easily accessible, allowing for quick interactions while leaving room for bubble visualization.

-Recognizing the issues with the tap-to-pop mechanism, I opted for a long press gesture that mirrors the "blow a bubble" interaction and with its design replicating the burst of a real bubble.
-Combined with a visible loader, this minimizes accidental triggers and offers visual feedback, giving users time to reconsider their actions to reduce potential errors.
+To pop a bubble, I opted for a long press gesture that mirrors the "blow a bubble" interaction and with its design replicating the burst of a real bubble.
+Combined with a visible loader, this minimizes accidental triggers and offers visual feedback, giving users time to reconsider their actions to reduce potential errors

-▦ Long-press gesture to create bubble & Pop a bubble
+Final Experience 03: Long-press gesture to create a bubble & pop a bubble.

 ↓